ibexa/documentation-user/docs/getting_started/dashboard_block_reference.md

 ## Recent orders block

-Displays a list of recently placed orders along with their statuses.
+Displays a table presenting recent orders with the newest creation date/recently placed.

+Table contains following columns: Order ID, Company name, Customer name, Unique items, Total value, Status, Created.

 On the **Properties** tab, set values in the following fields:

 - **Name** - Enter a name for the block.
 - **Statuses** - Set the statuses of orders that should be included in the list: Pending, Processing, Cancelled, Completed.
+Default value = All.
 - **Limit** - Set the maximum number of orders to be displayed.
+Default value = 10.

-On the **Design** tab, in the **View** field, select the layout to be used to present a list of content items for review and submit your changes.
+On the **Design** tab, in the **View** field, select the layout to be used to present a list of orders and submit your changes.

 ## Review queue block